The King's Man: Cast

+In addition, Aaron Taylor-Johnson portrays Archie Reid, a soldier and founding Kingsman Lancelot, whilst Stanley Tucci appears as the US Ambassador to the UK and founding Kingsman Bedivere.

 Production

 Development

 In June 2018, Matthew Vaughn announced that a prequel film titled Kingsman: The Great Game was in active development, stating that the plot would take place during the early 1900s and would depict the formation of the spy agency and that the project would film back-to-back with "the third regular Kingsman film" which was scheduled to be released in 2021.
+Vaughn was inspired to write the script for the prequel film after watching The Man Who Would Be King.

 Casting

 In September 2018, it was announced that Ralph Fiennes and Harris Dickinson would star in the prequel with the former also serving as one of the executive producers of the film.
 In November 2018, it was revealed that Daniel Brühl, Charles Dance, Rhys Ifans and Matthew Goode would co-star in the film.

 In February 2019, it was reported that Aaron Taylor-Johnson, Gemma Arterton, Tom Hollander, Djimon Hounsou, Alison Steadman, Stanley Tucci, Robert Aramayo and Neil Jackson had joined the cast.
 In April 2019, it was announced Alexandra Maria Lara had joined the cast of the film.
 Later in May, Joel Basman joined the cast.
 That same month, as filming concluded, Vaughn denied reports that Liam Neeson had joined the cast.
 Vaughn also said The Great Game was a working title and the film would not have that name.